BradHutchings/Mmojo-Server/docs/Package-ls1.md

 This file contains instructions for packaging the `llama-server-one` executable for deployment.
 I'm using Ubuntu 24.04.

 ---
-### Packaging Folder
+### Package Directory
-Assuming you configured as instructed in the [Configuring-ls1.md](Configuring-ls1.md) instructions file, let's create a folder with everything you need to package for deployment.
+Assuming you configured as instructed in the [Configure-ls1.md](Configure-ls1.md) instructions file, let's create a directory with everything you need to package for deployment.
 You can zip this folder to distribute your `llama-server-one`, model, and arguments file for use on any platform.

 ---
 ### Environment Variables
 Let's define some environment variables:
 ```
-BUILDING_DIR="1-BUILDING-llama.cpp"
+BUILD_DIR="1-BUILD-llama.cpp"
-CONFIGURING_DIR="2-CONFIGURING-llama-server-one"
+CONFIGURE_DIR="2-CONFIGURE-llama-server-one"
-PACKAGING_DIR="3-PACKAGING-llama-server-one-deploy"
+PACKAGE_DIR="3-PACKAGE-llama-server-one-deploy"
 DEPLOY_ZIP="llama-server-one-deploy.zip"

 LLAMA_SERVER="llama-server"